ranaalayad/parallel-agglomerative-clustering-/README.md

 # parallel-agglomerative-clustering-
-The code in ubuntu and it take a point (name, x coordinate, y coordinate) as an input, the output will be the number of iteration, clusters with the points inside, from the first cluster until being one cluster in addition to the time to end this process.
+The code in ubuntu, it take a point (name, x coordinate, y coordinate) as an input, the output will be the number of iteration, clusters with the points inside, from the first cluster until being one cluster in addition to the time to end this process.

-at first HAC file must be on Desktop and contain agglomerative.jar, agglomerative.java and input file with name input.txt to make file directory:
+(to run my code you just need agglomerative.jar and input.txt ) at first HAC file must be on Desktop and contain agglomerative.jar, agglomerative.java and input file with name input.txt to make file directory:
 1-Hadoop fs mkdir /HAC